rowrowrowyourboat/docker-smb/README.md

 # Docker Standalone Samba Server

+NOTE: I changed samba to listen on port 446 since windows 10 was already using port 445. - Roe 9/7/2020

 Can be used to quick setup a simple Samba container in bridge network mode.
 It will run as if on host, so it can be accessed from other computers on the same network.

 It also mounts a host directory as the Samba shared point.